Fairness in Women's Sports Act

+Legislation of this nature has been introduced in several states across the US and is part of a national debate over whether transgender athletes should be allowed to compete in sports teams based on their gender identity.
+In January 2025, the United States House of Representatives passed similar legislation titled "Protection of Women and Girls in Sports Act" that restricts transgender women from playing on women's sports teams.

 Supporters of the laws argue that it is necessary to maintain fair competition and protect the integrity of women's sports, while opponents argue that they are discriminatory and unjust.
-Much of the current legislation is facing legal challenges and criticism from advocates for transgender rights, who argue that they perpetuate harmful stereotypes and ignore the diversity of gender identities.

-Legislation of this nature has been introduced in several states across the US and is part of a national debate over whether transgender athletes should be allowed to compete in sports teams based on their gender identity.
-In January 2025, the United States House of Representatives passed a similar legislation titled "Protection of Women and Girls in Sports Act" that restricts transgender women from playing on women's sports teams.
+Such legislation has faced legal challenge but, on June 30, 2026, the Supreme Court of the United States upheld Idaho's "Fairness in Women's Sports Act" along with similar legislation in other states in the court case Little v.
+Hecox.